Public-Health-Scotland/end-of-life-pub/sop/sop.md

    * Double click on the footer in one of the cover page templates (doesn't matter which one), and select the whole footer by pressing Ctrl + A. Select Insert –> Footer –> Save Selection to Footer Gallery.
 Give it a name (e.g. official-stats-footer) and click OK.
 * Both RStudio Server and RStudio Desktop are required to run the publication in full.
 Ideally, RStudio Server would be used to run all scripts, however the package `flextable` is used by the markdown scripts, which requires a version of pandoc only available when using RStudio v1.2.
 Neither RStudio Server nor RStudio Desktop versions currently used by ISD have been upgraded to v1.2, however RStudio Desktop can be upgraded to v1.2 on request to IT. **This version of RStudio is a requirement to run this publication.**
 * You will need to ensure you have installed all packages that are used in the code - a list of required packages can be found in the `code/00_setup-environment.R` script.
 This must be done in both RStudio Server and RStudio Desktop.
 Any that have not been installed can be done so by running `install.packages("<PACKAGE NAME>")`.
 * Two exceptions to this are for the `officedown` package, which is not on CRAN, and the `flextable` package, which has a function not yet on the CRAN version that is used in the code.
 Instead, these must be installed from their GitHub repositories - [officedown](https://github.com/davidgohel/officedown) and [flextable](https://github.com/davidgohel/flextable).
-These are only required by the markdown scripts and so only need to be installed on your desktop version of R. To do this, download each repo as a ZIP file, and install by running the following code for each: `remotes::remotes::install_local("<FILEPATH OF ZIPPED FILE>/<officedown-master.zip", upgrade = "never")`.
+These are only required by the markdown scripts and so only need to be installed on your desktop version of R. To do this, download each repo as a ZIP file, and install by running the following code for each: `remotes::install_local("<FILEPATH OF ZIPPED FILE>/<officedown-master.zip", upgrade = "never")`.

 ### Updating the code